Encarnacion's slam in 11th lifts Indians past Angels

 Bradley Zimmer, whose grand slam highlighted a seven-run Cleveland second inning, led off the bottom of the 11th by drawing a walk from Bud Norris (1-3).

-Zimmer stole second base, then went to third when Norris walked Francisco Lindor but threw a wild pitch on ball four.
+Zimmer stole second, then went to third when Norris walked Francisco Lindor but threw a wild pitch on ball four.

+"It's a wonderful feeling," Encarnacion said.
+"It felt amazing to connect with the ball and hit it out like I did."

+Zimmer had three hits and four RBIs, and Encarnacion added two hits.
+The Indians hit two grand slams in a game for the first time since Manny Ramirez and Dave Roberts did it in an 18-4 win over the Toronto Blue Jays on Sept.
+24, 1999.

-The Angels, who trailed 7-0 after two innings, scored four runs in the third and two in the fifth.
+After being down 7-0 early, the Angels scored four runs in the third and two in the fifth.

 Los Angeles tied the game in the sixth inning.
 Kaleb Cowart led off with a single off reliever Nick Goody.
 Yunel Escobar then hit a sinking liner to center field.
 Zimmer tried to make a diving catch on the ball but missed.
 The ball got by him for double that scored Cowart, evening the game at 7-7.